Jim Sigona

-Title: | Head Coach |
+Title: Head Coach

-Phone: | 972-881-5845 |
+Phone: 972-881-5845

-Coach Sigona kicks off his 32nd season as the men's head basketball coach at Collin College, where he has won over 600 games and averaged 20 wins per season.
-During his career at Collin, over 136 Cougars have gone on to play for four-year colleges and more than 40 have played professionally.
+Coach Sigona kicks off his 38th season as the men's head basketball coach at Collin College, where he has won over 700 games and averaged 20 wins per season.
+During his career at Collin, over 165 Cougars have gone on to play for four-year colleges and more than 40 have played professionally.

-Before coming to Collin in 1988, Coach Sigona was an assistant at LeMoyne College in Syracuse, New York under current Cleveland Cavaliers head coach John Beilein.
+Before coming to Collin in 1988, Coach Sigona was an assistant at LeMoyne College in Syracuse, New York under head coach John Beilein.
 Prior to LeMoyne, he was an assistant at Potsdam College where the team finished as the undefeated NCAA Division III National Champions.
 Before Potsdam, Sigona was also one of New York's youngest head college coaches as he took the reigns at Cayuga Community College at 23 years old in his hometown of Auburn, New York.

 Coach Sigona earned his Associates Degree in Business Administration from Cayuga Community College where he was an All-Region basketball player and member of the golf team.
 He completed his Bachelors Degree in Economics from Potsdam College where he was a two year starter and the team finished number two in the nation his junior year.
 He received his Master's of Science in Kinesiology from Texas A & M Commerce.